tballison/lucene-addons/README.md

 I haven't had a chance yet to get LUCENE-5317 working with Solr 6.

-As of this writing (5/20/2016), LUCENE-5205 and SOLR-5410 are working on all branches.
+As of this writing (5/23/2016), LUCENE-5205, SOLR-5410 and LUCENE-5317 are
-LUCENE-5317 works in all 5.x branches; but I haven't had a chance to update it for Lucene 6.0 yet.
+working on all branches.
+Still need to update/refactor SOLR-5411.

 The overall goal is to transition these components into the living Lucene/Solr codebase.
 However, until a committer has the interest and time